Get insider access

 Cons

 The Samsung Odyssey Neo G7 is great for HDR.
-The high native contrast ratio makes blacks look deep, and the decent local dimming feature helps improve the picture quality in dark scenes, but there's still some blooming around bright objects.
-It displays a wide range of colors in HDR and gets bright enough to make small highlights pop, but larger areas don't stand out, and some colors look washed out in HDR.
+It has a high contrast ratio to make blacks look deep, and the decent local dimming feature helps improve the picture quality in dark scenes, but there's still some blooming around bright objects.
+It also displays a wide range of colors in HDR, and it makes them look vivid.

 Pros